-PROCESSOR UNIT

-The processor unit physically supports the display unit, as shown in Figure 1.
+PROCESSOR UNIT The processor unit physically supports the display unit, as shown in Figure 1.
 The main logic, disk drives, and power supply are housed in the processor unit.
 The two integral single-sided 5 1/4-inch floppy disk drives store up to 1.2 megabytes of information.
 The system incorporates a minimum 128K bytes of random access memory (RAM), expandable to 512K bytes.

-DISPLAY UNIT

-The display unit swivels and tilts to permit optimum adjustment of the viewing angle, and the unit incorporates a 12-inch antiglare screen to prevent eye strain.
+DISPLAY UNIT The display unit swivels and tilts to permit optimum adjustment of the viewing angle, and the unit incorporates a 12-inch antiglare screen to prevent eye strain.
 The display is 25 lines; each line has 80 characters.
-Characters are formed in a 10-×-16 font cell, providing a high resolution display.
+Characters are formed in a 10-×-16 fcnt cell, providing a high resolution display.
 A bit-mapped graphics mode with 800-×-400-dot matrix screen resolution is available under software control.
 Software also controls the overall screen brightness, character contrast, and audio volume.

-KEYBOARD UNIT

-The keyboard unit is designed for comfort and ease of operation.
+KEYBOARD UNIT The keyboard unit is designed for comfort and ease of operation.
 It is completely software definable and features several keys that are specifically designed for special-function use in application programs.

+completely software definable and features several keys that are specifically designed for special-function use in application programs.
 The keyboard contains separate typewriter and numeric/calculator keypad configurations, double-size general-function keys, specialfunction keys, and editing and cursor-control keys.
 A cluster of keys is also used to manipulate screen brightness, character contrast, and audio volume.